OneMoreSummer/academic-kickstart/content/post/rise-of-the-underdog-or-fall-of-the-top-dog-a-study-of-canadian-ice-hockey-stats-from-gibbs-et-al-2012/index.md

 **Influence of A﻿ge on Olympic Selection**

 T﻿he difference between RAE profiles of Olympic teams and the NHL source population may in reality be more extreme.
 Olympic players debut on average at age 28.
-Including multi-Olympians this rise to 29. would be selected from the Prime and Veteran phases of the NHL rather than the Rookie phase.
+Including multi-Olympians this rise to 29.
 Only 4 Rookies were Olympians, while 19 were in the Prime phase.
 The vast majority (41 players) were Veterans who have a more equitable RAE profile.

 Veteran (age 26-38) Q1 **29**, Q2 **27**, Q3 **24**, Q4 **21**.